 SNAT/proxy/non-transparent mode (discussed above)

-Direct server return (DSR)
+Direct server return (DSR) - Currently, this is unsupported

 In DSR mode, the backend server responds directly to the client.
 Currently, NSX load balancer does not support DSR.